fschmittlein/WordPress-Distribution/README.md

 `ddev wp-block-builder`: A foundation for WordPress Gutenberg blocks plugin development that aims to provide clear and concise guide for building your first block plugin.

 `ddev wp-npm`: After wp-block-builder you can use the wp-npm command for the other npm commands.

+`ddev wp-env-type`: Get and set the WordPress environment types